1596 Assembly of Notables: Invite list

 Among the attendees of the Assembly were 80 men which broke down according to Babelon, and Mariéjol as nine members of the clergy, nineteen members of the nobility and fifty two members of the commons (primarily drawn from the sovereign courts of the parlements and the chambre des comptes.
 According to Jouanna it broke down as eleven bishops, twenty six nobles, twenty four members of the sovereign courts, eighteen trésoriers and representatives from fifteen cities.
 According to Salmon and Jouanna there were ninety four notables which broke down as being composed of princes, maréchaux and various provincial governors of whom there were twenty six; prelates of whom there were eleven, présidents and procureurs-généraux from the sovereign courts of whom there were twenty four; trésoriers from the généralités of whom there were eighteen; the mayors of provincial towns or if they were otherwise engaged the échevins (alderman) of whom there were fifteen.
 These were only some of the men invited to the Assembly, and others would turn up as the proceedings progressed.

 The invitation of the prelates is explained by Major as a desire to resolve the problem of the church that had been raised earlier in the year, and to secure their buy in for the implementation of the Assemblies resolutions in their diocese.
 Similar reasoning was used for the inviting of the great nobles and maréchaux who would be able to lead their respective provinces towards the implementation of the decisions.
 The présidents and procureurs généraux were invited so that they might aid the pushing through of the coming edicts.
 Meanwhile, the trésoriers généraux who were invited from each généralité would provide the financial records.
 Finally the representatives of the principal towns were invited as the new tax Bellièvre hoped to impose was to fall on their constituents.

-Not all those invited by Henri were men it was easy for him to control.
+Certain invitees proved troubling for Henri.
 The recently subdued ligueur leader the duc de Mayenne was invited, as was the notoriously challenging grandee the duc d'Épernon.
 Both men would accept the invitation and arrive for the Assembly.